 The most common applications for membranes housed in the DFF format are the microfiltration applications of particulate removal, sterile filtration, and virus removal/clearance filtration.
 Virus clearance filtration is discussed in greater detail later in this chapter.
-Membrane pore size ratings are in the 0.1 $\mu$ m to 10.0 $\mu$ m range for particle and microbial removal and below 0.1 $\mu$ m pore size for virus filtration.
-The current standard pore size for sterilizing grade filters is 0.1 $\mu$ m or 0.22 $\mu$ m depending on the supplier.
+Membrane pore size ratings are in the 0.1 μ m to 10.0 μ m range for particle and microbial removal and in the sub 0.1 μ m pore size for virus filtration.
+The current standard pore size for sterilizing grade filters is 0.1 μ m or 0.22 μ m depending on the supplier.
 Specialized "nanofilters" are also marketed for filtration-based removal for certain virus classes.